LazeMSS/OctoPrint-UICustomizer/README.md

 ![](extras/camwidget.png)
 ### Floating webcam
 ![](extras/floating.png)
-### Compact Navbar temp

 ##Credit
-Many of the themes includes is derived from https://bootswatch.com/2/
+Many of the themes includes is derived from https://bootswatch.com/2/ - under the APACHE LICENSE, VERSION 2.0